europeana/Labs/api/error.md

 ### Usage Limit

 Applications are permitted to perform up to 10000 calls in 24 hours.
-If you need more than that please contact us at api\[at\]europeana.eu
+If you need more than that please contact us at <api@europeana.eu>